The music box operad: Random generation of musical phrases from patterns: The music box model

 \section{The music box model}

-The purpose of this section is to set some definitions and conventions about music theory, and introduce multi-patterns that are abstractions of musical phrases.
-This encoding of musical phrases forms the music box model. \medbreak
+The purpose of this section is to introduce multi-patterns, the main combinatorial objects used in this work to propose abstractions of musical phrases.
+This encoding of musical phrases forms the music box model.